-Dec cember 31, 202 23 Dec cember 31, 2 022 (in U.S. dollars; notional in millions, fair value in thousands) Fair ' Value Fair Value Notional Amount Derivative Assets Derivative Liabilities Notional Amount Derivative Assets Derivative Liabilities Derivatives designated as hedging instruments Interest rate caps \$ 1,000.0 \$ 8,763 \$ - \$ 2,000.0 \$ 34,764 \$ - Interest rate swaps 400.0 1,487 Derivatives not designated as hedging instruments Foreign currency forward contracts 171.0 149 9 151.5 272 Embedded derivatives (a) 150.1 1,225 405 179.9 2,721 3,508 Total \$ 1,721.1 \$ 11,624 \$ 414 \$ 2,331.4 \$ 37,485 \$ 3,780
+D ece mb er 31, 202 22 Dec ecember 31, 2021 (in U.S. dollars; notional in millions, fair value in thousands) Fair Value Fair Value Notional Amount erivative Assets erivative iabilities Notional Amount erivative Assets ivative bilities Derivatives designated as hedging instruments Interest rate caps \$ 2,000.0 (a) \$ 34,764 \$ \$ 1,000.0 \$ 2,322 \$ Derivatives not designated as hedging instruments Interest rate caps 1,500.0 1,654 Foreign currency forward contracts 151.5 272 Embedded derivatives 179.9 (b) 2,721 3,508 144.4 496.0 Total \$ 2,331.4 \$ 37,485 \$ 3,780 \$ 2,644.4 \$ 4,472 \$

-(a) Represents the total notional amounts for certain of the Company's supply and sales contracts accounted for as embedded derivatives.
+- (a) \$1,000.0 million notional amount of interest rate caps designated as hedging instruments have a forward start date beginning on July 31, 2023. - (b) Represents the total notional amounts for certain of the Company's supply and sales contracts accounted for as embedded derivatives.

-Embedded derivatives assets and foreign currency forward contracts are included in "Prepaid expenses and other current assets" and "Accrued Liabilities" on our Consolidated Balance Sheets depending upon their position at period end.
-Interest rate swaps and interest rate caps are included in "Other assets" and "Noncurrent liabilities", respectively, on the Consolidated Balance Sheets depending upon their position at period end.
+Embedded derivatives assets and interest rate caps are included in "Prepaid expenses and other current assets" and "Other assets", respectively, on the Consolidated Balance Sheets depending upon their respective maturity dates.
+Embedded derivative and foreign currency forward contracts are liabilities are included in "Accrued liabilities" on the Consolidated Balance Sheets.

-The following tables summarize the activities of our derivative instruments for the periods presented, and the line item they are recorded in the Consolidated Statements of Operations and Comprehensive Income (Loss):
+The following tables summarize the activities of our derivative instruments not designated as hedging instruments for the periods presented, and the amounts recorded in the related line item in the Consolidated Statements of Operations and Comprehensive Income (Loss):